 - Chancellors, Deans, Directors, Division Heads, and Department Heads

 - Communicate this policy and procedure to affected staff, faculty, and students, support programs implementing this policy and provides resources for units to comply with this policy.
 Campus specific details are available at the Site-Specific Access Information webpage.

-- This role is responsible for maintaining accurate records of all access control activities, ordering and issuing all access control keys, recovering University keys from personnel who are terminated or transferred to another department, returning unassigned departmental access control keys in a timely and secure manner, submitting card access and clearance level requests, as well as reporting changes in DAC status.
+- This role is responsible for maintaining accurate records of all access control activities, ordering and issuing all access control keys, recovering University keys from personnel who are terminated or transferred to another department, returning unassigned departmental access control keys in a timely and secure manner, submitting card access and clearance level requests, as well as reporting changes in DFR status.

 - This role is called a Department Area Coordinator at UMM.
 This role is fulfilled by the UMR Assistant Vice Chancellor's office and by Facilities Management at UMC.
-In absence of the DAC, a chancellor, dean, director, division head or department head may fulfill these responsibilities.
+In absence of the DFR, a chancellor, dean, director, division head or department head may fulfill these responsibilities.